buildspace/buildspace-projects/NFT_Game/en/Section_3/Lesson_4_Checking_For_Character_NFT.md

 `artifacts/contracts/MyEpicGame.sol/MyEpicGame.json`

 So, the question becomes - how do we get this JSON file into our frontend?
-The good 'ol copy / paste method!
+The good ol' copy / paste method!

 Copy the contents from your `MyEpicGame.json` file and then head to your web app.
 You are going to make a new folder called `utils` under `src`.
 Under `utils` create a file named `MyEpicGame.json`.
 So the full path will look like: `src/utils/MyEpicGame.json`